influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/troubleshoot-and-optimize/optimize-queries.md

 - Retrieving many Parquet files from the Object store--the same query performs better if it retrieves fewer - though, larger - files.
 - Querying many overlapped Parquet files.
 - Performing a large number of table scans.

+{{% note %}}
+#### Analyze query plans to view metrics and recognize bottlenecks

+To view runtime metrics for a query, such as the number of files scanned, use the [`EXPLAIN ANALYZE` keywords](/influxdb/cloud-dedicated/reference/sql/explain/#explain-analyze) and learn how to [analyze a query plan](/influxdb/cloud-dedicated/query-data/troubleshoot-and-optimize/analyze-query-plan/).
+{{% /note %}}

 ## Analyze and troubleshoot queries